The number of equivalent realisations of a rigid graph

 \section{Field extensions}

 In this section we obtain some preliminary results on field extensions of $\rat$.
-We will use these results in the next section to prove a key lemma: if $(G,p)$ is a generic realisation of a rigid graph $G$, and $(G,q)$ is an equivalent realisation in `canonical position' i.e. satisfying the conclusions of Lemma \ref{standard}, then the two field extensions we obtain by adding the coordinates of the points $q(v)$, $v\in V$, or the `edge lengths' $d(p(u)-p(v))$, $uv\in E$, to $\rat$ have the same algebraic closure.
+We will use these results in the next section to prove a key lemma: if $(G,p)$ is a generic realisation of a rigid graph $G$, and $(G,q)$ is an equivalent realisation in canonical position, then the two field extensions we obtain by adding either the coordinates of the points $q(v)$, $v\in V$, or the values $d(p(u)-p(v))$, $uv\in E$, to $\rat$ have the same algebraic closure.

 A point ${ x}\in \complex^n$ is {\em generic} if its components form an algebraically independent set over $\rat$.
 Given a field $K$ we use $K[X_1,X_2,\ldots,X_n]$ to denote the ring of polynomials in the indeterminates $X_1,X_2,\ldots,X_n$ with coefficients in $K$ and $K(X_1,X_2,\ldots,X_n)$ to denote its field of fractions.
 Given a multivariate polynomial function $f:\complex^n\to \complex^m$ we use $df|_{ x}$ to denote the Jacobean matrix of $f$ evaluated at a point ${ x}\in \complex^n$.
 We will obtain several results concerning $\rat(p)$ and $\rat(f(p))$ when $p$ is a generic point in $\complex^n$.
 These will be applied to a generic realisation $(G,p)$ by taking $f(p)$ to be the vector of `squared edge lengths' in $(G,p)$.